-PS 4.4.1 On site mixing of Concrete and Mortar The Contractor shall ensure that: All mixing is done on mortar boards, and not directly on the ground; the visible remains of concrete, either solid, or from washings, are physically removed immediately and disposed of as waste.
-Washing the visible signs into the ground is not acceptable.
-PS 4.4.2 Cement stabilization The Contractor shall not undertake cement stabilization during windy periods.
-Special care shall be taken when working in the vicinity of the demarcated wetlands and Mvubukazi and Ngqenga Rivers to avoid damage caused by cement entering the water.
-PS 4.4.3 Concrete Batching PS 4.4.3.1 Concrete batching plants shall be located more than 100 m from the nearest river channel or wetland.
-The batching site shall be bunded with earth berms or sandbags such that runoff cannot escape from the site.
+PS 4.4.1 On site mixing of Concrete and Mortar

+The Contractor shall ensure that:

+- All mixing is done on mortar boards, and not directly on the ground; - the visible remains of concrete, either solid, or from washings, are physically removed immediately and disposed of as waste.
+Washing the visible signs into the ground is not acceptable. - PS 4.4.2 Cement stabilization runoff cannot escape from the site.
 Contaminated stormwater and wastewater runoff shall not be permitted to enter streams but shall be led to a pit where the water can soak away.